 In choosing CAT software for any of the above options, the first decision must be whether to buy off-the-shelf software and modify it to fit the state's needs or develop software from scratch.
 When making this decision, it is important to review off-the-shelf software closely and assess how much modification would be needed to satisfy business requirements.
-Every modification could entail another modification and depending on the program design-if it is modular or not-making modifications may be very difficult.
+Every modification could entail another modification and depending on the program design--if it is modular or not--making modifications may be very difficult.
 Virginia had difficulties with a software product that was designed for another jurisdiction and was not modular.
 Attempts were made to modify the software to accommodate Virginia's business processes and regulations, but given its non-modular design, the modification process was fraught with difficulties and a fully operational product was never delivered.

 A state developing its own software has its own basket of concerns as well.
-The ability of in-house information technology staff to write the software or oversee vendor software development must be taken into account.
+The ability of in-house information technology staff to write the software or

+When choosing off-the-shelf software, assess how much modification would be needed to satisfy business requirements. oversee vendor software development must be taken into account.
 The associated costs can also be dramatic.
-Whether a state decides to develop its own software or buy it off-the-shelf and modify it, it is crucial that potential users of the system be asked what they need from the system at the early stage of a functional requirements assessment.
+Whether a state decides to develop its own software or buy it off-the-shelf and modify it, it is crucial that potential users of the systems be asked what they need from the system at the early stage of a functional requirements assessment.